Medicine vs. Allied Healthcare: What’s the Difference?

-So if you’re looking for healthcare career ideas or are wondering what the difference between medicine and allied health is, keep reading.
+Whether you’re looking for allied health career ideas – or are simply wondering what the differences between allied health and medicine is – keep on reading!

-Generally speaking, medicine both studies and treats human diseases and injuries and typically involves doctors, nurses, pharmacists, and dentists.
-These professionals play key roles in diagnosing illnesses with the aim of treating symptoms and preventing the worsening of patient conditions.
+Medical professionals (like doctors, nurses, pharmacists, and dentists) play key roles in diagnosing illnesses with the aim of treating symptoms and improving patient health.

-Human health is at the core of medicine, and is viewed from both the physical and mental point of view.
-Medical professionals draw their knowledge from biology, pharmacology, and medical research, and some specializations may take up to 15 years to complete!
+These professionals draw their knowledge from biology, pharmacology, and medical research, and some roles – especially surgery – can take up to 15 years to complete!

-Medical professionals often fall into one of the following categories: general medicine, dental medicine, or pharmacy.
+Medical professionals often fall into one of the following categories: general medicine, dental medicine, and pharmacy.

-Simply put, general medicine provides general and preventive care.
-This branch of medicine provides primary treatment for patients with chronic or acute conditions affecting any of the body’s systems.
-Examples of such conditions are asthma, pneumonia (respiratory system), and diabetes (endocrinological system).
-In addition, they provide preventive care such as cholesterol or colonoscopy screening, immunization vaccines, and sexually transmitted diseases.
+General medicine provides general and preventive care.
+This branch of medicine provides primary treatment for patients with chronic or acute conditions that affect any of the body’s systems, like asthma, pneumonia, and diabetes.
+These roles also provide preventive care such as colonoscopy screening, immunizations, and sexually-transmitted diseases.

-When we seek medical care, general practitioners are the medical professionals we contact first.
-GPs are physicians without specialization in a particular medicine field.
-These professionals provide routine medical care for the diagnosing and treatment of illnesses and injuries which don’t require surgery or sub-specialist intervention.
+GPs are physicians without specialization in a particular field.
+These medical professionals provide routine medical care for diagnosing and treating illnesses and injuries (which don’t require surgery or sub-specialist intervention).

-Nurses have a dynamic and diverse job path.
-They are typically responsible for recording and interpreting patient information, performing physical examinations, administering medications, and diagnosing and treating minor afflictions.
+Nurses are typically responsible for recording and interpreting patient information, performing physical examinations, administering medications, and diagnosing/treating minor afflictions.

-Becoming a dentist can be a challenging journey, involving a bachelor’s and dental degree.
-Generally, there are two degrees that dental schools offer: Doctor of Dental Medicine and Doctor of Dental Surgery.
+Dentistry deals with much more than just teeth, and many issues related to the human skill require a licensed dentist’s expertise.
+Becoming a dentist involves a bachelor’s and either a Doctor of Dental Medicine and Doctor of Dental Surgery.
 Both degrees take at least four years to complete.

-Pharmacy is a sub-discipline of medicine focused on the use, distribution, and manufacturing of drugs.
 Pharmacists need to have deep knowledge of various medicines, their effects, and how they react with each other.
 Their main job responsibility is to provide pharmaceutical care and promote wellness.
-In addition, some pharmacy professionals are involved with the research and development of new drugs.
+Some pharmacy professionals are involved with the research and development of new drugs.